Bringing in Latrell hurt my bank big time, but he should see

 Michael Morgan || $471,600 || HFB-5/8

 Morgan is another guy I was surprised to see so cheap.
-The Cowboys have a stacked pack that he can thrive behind after a disappointing 2019 for the club.
+The Cowboys are loaded in the middle third of the field, meaning Morgan can thrive behind it after a disappointing 2019 for the club.
 A few key recruits out wide should do wonders for his attacking stats.

 Shaun Johnson || $585,500 || HFB-5/8